 - The date their sexual harassment policy was adopted.

 - The number of managers, supervisors, and employees trained on the policy.

 - The physical address of the work location or locations at which janitorial services are provided by workers of the property services contractor and for each location:

 - The total number of workers or contractors of the property services contractor who perform janitorial services.

 - The total hours worked.

-Property services contractors will be able to submit this information through the My L&I portal each quarter, beginning in April 2021.
+Property services contractors are able to submit this information through the My L&I portal each quarter.

-Isolated Worker Protections reporting guide: L&I has written a step-by-step guide on how to use the online application for reporting the information required by the law.
+L&I has written a step-by-step Isolated Worker Protections reporting guide on how to use the online application for reporting the information required by the law.

 - U. S. Equal Employment Opportunity Commission